Our most asked questions, answered for you.

 How many students and mentors are typically on your team each year?

-It varies a bit by year, but we typically have ~40 students and ~15 mentors.
+It varies a bit by year, but we typically have between 60 to 80 students and 15 mentors.

 Should I join if I am not "mechanically inclined"?